liu431/Coding-Exercises/Data Analytics and Modeling/Visualizations.md

 Row-Level Security restricts data access at the row level, whereas Column-Level Security restricts access at the column level.

 [LinkedIn Learing: Using Tableau to Discover Powerful Business Insights](https://www.linkedin.com/learning/using-tableau-to-discover-powerful-business-insights)
-* Fundamental Concepts of "right" Visualization
+* Fundamental concepts of "right" visualization
   - Keep visualizations simple
   - Focus on teh important metrics
   - Use the right visualization to uncover the trend